Dummy MicroStrategy Attribute With a Text or Number Value

 Dummy MicroStrategy attribute with a fixed text value

-To create an attribute in MicroStrategy with a fixed number value, follow the steps below:
+To create an attribute in MicroStrategy with a fixed NUMBER value, follow the steps below:

 1 – In MicroStrategy Developer, navigate to the folder where you wish to create the attribute, right-click in it and select New > Attribute.